 Curling is referred to as the “roaring game”.
 Some say the sport earned the nickname because of the rumbling sound of the rocks as they travel down the ice, others say it comes from the loud slapping sounds caused by the original corn brooms used by curlers.
 The word “Manitoba” itself is likely derived from the Cree manitou-wapow or Ojibwa manidoobaa both referring to the roaring of the waters in the Lake Manitoba Narrows that sounded like manito — a spirit — beating a drum.

 While today’s elite curlers aren’t drinking beer while they play, beer can definitely still be found at these events for the fans.
 And, for most recreational players, beer and curling still go hand in hand.
 Which suits Manitobans quite well, as our history with beer dates back to the first commercial brewery at Lower Fort Garry in 1847.
-Today, there are plenty of locally brewed beer options to choose from, including Fort Gary Brewing Company, Half Pints Brewing Company, Farmery Estate Brewery, Barn Hammer Brewing Company, The Peg Beer Co., and Torque Brewing.
-Is there anything more Manitoban than drinking a local beer while curling?
-Give it a try to find out!
-We’re guessing: probably not.
+Today, Manitoba is home to many local breweries, including Fort Gary Brewing Company, Half Pints Brewing Company, Farmery Estate Brewery, Barn Hammer Brewing Company, Little Brown Jug, and Torque Brewing, to name a few.